Revision

 2. The

-and recommend to their consideration such measures as he shall judge necessary
+federation, and recommend to their consideration such measures as he shall

 3. The

-to make treaties, provided two thirds of the Congress concurs.
+Senate, to make treaties, provided a majority of the House of Representatives

 4. The

-the Congress, shall appoint all other officers of the United States, whose appointments
+head of government shall appoint all other officers of the United States, whose

-are not herein otherwise provided for, and which shall be established by law:
+appointments are not herein otherwise provided for, and which shall be

-but the Congress may by law vest the appointment of such inferior officers, as
+established by law: but the Congress may by law vest the appointment of such

 5. The